RoopamTaneja/LBP_Personal_Repo/notes/5_policy_gradients.md

 Extra info, proofs, rough notes and details in `policy_gradients_rough_notes/`.
 Optional to see.

-Till now we looked at value based learning  where tried to approximate the true value function using some parameters.
+Till now we looked at value based learning  where we tried to approximate the true value function using some parameters.
 A policy was generated implicitly from the value function.

 Now we move to policy based learning where we directly parametrize the policy and adjust its parameters $\theta$ to maximise some objective function $J(\theta)$.